-- ADCC Champion (2011);
+- ADCC Champion (2011)

-- Nogi World Champion (2007 black belt);
+- IBJJF World No-Gi Champion (2007 black belt)

-- 3x World Jiu Jitsu Champion (2005 brown belt weight and absolute, 2002 blue belt);
+- IBJJF World Champion (2005** brown, 2002 blue belt)

-- Pan American Champion (2002 blue belt);
+- Pan American Champion (2002 blue belt)

-- Brazilian National Champion (2005 brown belt absolute);
+- Brazilian National Champion (2005* brown belt)

-- Pan American Silver Medallist (2005 brown belt);
+- Pan American Championship Runner-up (2005 brown belt)

 Weight Division: Peso Pesado (94kg-207lbs) or Super Pesado (100kg-221lbs)